RedTachyon/coltra-rl/README.md

 python train_gym.py -c configs/gym_config.yaml -i 500 -e CartPole-v1 -n test_run
 ```

-**NOTE:** because nobody other than me ever used this, scripts include logging to my wandb account, which will fail
-unless you hack my account.
-Please don't.
-You can change it, and in a while I plan to make it managed from the CLI or a file or something.

 # Contributing guide

 This project is currently *not* encouraging contributions since it's in a volatile state and I need